 When people in the United States refer to the Mexican hairless, they generally mean the miniature-sized Xoloitzcuintli (pronounced "sho-low-eets-queen-tlee").
 But the Federacion Canofila Mexicana, A.C., the Mexican registry for all pets, considers both sized dogs Xoloitzcuintli or Mexican hairless, and differentiates them as either standard or miniature in size.

 Other than a tuft of coarse hair on its skull, the Mexican hairless is indeed hairless.
 Consequently, the dog does not shed.
-Her skin is soft, smooth and warm to the touch.
+His skin is soft, smooth and warm to the touch.
 These dogs are gray, gray-black or dark bronze, and some have pink or brown spots.

 Unlike other dogs, the Mexican hairless sweats through the skin, including under its arms, and seldom pants after physical exertion.
 This dog also may lack a full set of teeth, although most have their front teeth and molars.